orneto-inc/Web-Dev-sample-subscription-form/README.md

-# Web-Dev-sample-subscription-form

-This a sample subscription-form for any website.
-Free for personal uses.
+DESCRIPTION:
+	-Sample subscription page for a website

+TECHNOLOGY & TOOLS USED:
+	-HTML
+	-CSS
+	-git
+	-gitHub
+	-VSCode

+CONTACT:
-For any suggestons or feed back contact: orneto11@gmail.com Thank You.
+For any feedback & suggestions, mail me: orneto11@gmail.com